Intermodalics/pickit-docs/docs/robot-integrations/kuka/KRC4/kuka_pickit_interface.rst

 ------------------------------

 Below you find an overview of the functions defined by Pickit that are responsible for communicating with a Pickit system.
-For more details on these functions, refer to :ref:`socket-communication`.
+For more details on these functions, refer to :ref:`robot-independent-interface`.

 +----------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------+-----------------------------------------------------------------+
 | Function                                     | Comment                                                                                                                                                                                                                                                  | Input arguments       | Return type                                                     |